iniyannatarajan/iniyannatarajan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Astrophysicist <a href='https://www.cfa.harvard.edu/'>Center for Astrophysics | Harvard & Smithsonian</a> #.
+subtitle: Astrophysicist at <a href='https://www.cfa.harvard.edu/'>Center for Astrophysics | Harvard & Smithsonian</a> #.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right